 In the firm’s second decade, there were additional important milestones.
 Mark Duane, who would go on to become a Principal, joined HDG in 2004.
 Bursting at its seams, the company relocated from Bethel Park to Collier Township in 2007.
 In that same year, and in its first collaborative effort with Weber Murphy Fox, the firm was awarded the project to design a new high school for the Bethel Park School District, the largest commission for HDG to that point.
 An affirmation of the company’s philosophy of practice was the need to nearly double its staff between 2008 & 2012, when most firms downsized due to the recession.
 The management of the company was expanded to include Project Managers, with Rob Rensi and Andrew Campanaro brought on board to fill those leadership positions.
 Through its long-term relationship with Bankson Engineering, HDG grew its municipal design services to include water treatment plants as the firm closed in on the 20-year mark.

 In recent years, the Hayes Design Group Architects has not wavered from its commitment to excellence in design, customer service, and providing opportunities for employee growth.
-Work in the educational space expanded to include higher education clients, including the University of Pittsburgh, Slippery Rock University, Point Park College, and the Community College of Allegheny County.
+Work in the educational space expanded to include higher education clients, including the University of Pittsburgh, Slippery Rock University, Point Park University, Community College of Allegheny County, the Community College of Beaver County.
 HDG continued to serve faith communities from all across the Diocese of Pittsburgh and the Church of Jesus Christ of Latter-day Saints.
-Project awards from the West View Water Authority and North Fayette County Municipal Authorities established the firm as an expert in water treatment plant design.
+Project awards from the West View Water Authority and North Fayette County Municipal Authority established the firm as an expert in water treatment plant design.
 In 2016, to accommodate the company’s continued growth, HDG relocated to Ryan Court in Robinson Township.
 Early in 2017, HDG was contracted to design a new $90 million high school for Peters Township.

 The firm celebrated its 25th anniversary in 2017, and Kevin Hayes is proud of the work accomplished so far.
 “Our projects have brought great benefit not only to our direct clients, but also to the tens of thousands of people who have learned, worked, and worshiped in them.
 I believe that our ability to listen to the client has brought us success in creating places that increase the opportunity for human connections and contribute to a healthier and more beautiful world.
 The best is yet to come!”